rosek86/sds011/Readme.md

 More information can be found in the `examples/example.c` file.

+## Main features

+- Can support multipe sensors connected to the same port (with RS485), or multiple sensors connected to multiple ports.
+- Fully asynchronous, callback based communication.
+- Easily portable to new targets.

 ## Dependencies

 The library itself doesn't require any dependencies apart of the standard C library.
 However, to compile example or tests cmake and cmocka are required.
 Examples and tests compilation has been tested on the Ubuntu 18.4 and macOS Mojave.